 James Stewart (1908–1997)

-James Stewart’s everyman appeal and distinctive drawl endeared him to audiences for decades.
-Familiar for his collaborations with director Frank Capra in films such as “It’s a Wonderful Life” and “Mr. Smith Goes to Washington,” Stewart portrayed characters who were earnest, moral, and relatable.
-His ability to convey vulnerability and strength made him a quintessential American actor.
+James Stewart’s everyman appeal and distinctive drawl endeared him to viewers forever.
+Noted for his collaborations with director Frank Capra in films such as “It’s a Wonderful Life” and “Mr. Smith Goes to Washington,” Stewart portrays keen, just, and relatable characters.
+His ability to convey weakness and strength made him an ideal American actor.

 Humphrey Bogart (1899–1957)